Are you a blazing fast typist? Have you always had a knack for taking notes? Do you want an online job?

 - Fast typing speed: To deliver on time and increase your earnings, you need to be able to accurately type and maintain a high words-per-minute (WPM) pace.
 A good baseline to shoot for is at least 50 words per minute, if not more.

 - Reliable internet connection: You’ll need a reliable, fast internet connection to stream the audio and video you’ll be transcribing.
 Some companies may also use transcription software, which can also require a broadband connection.

-- Headphones or headset: To properly hear the files you’re going to transcribe, a headset or quality headphones are a must.
-Secure a proper headset before you even take a skills test, as incorrectly hearing something could make or break your application.
+- Headphones or headset: To properly hear the the audio file you’re going to transcribe, a headset or quality headphones are a must.
+Secure a proper headset before you even take a skills test, as incorrectly hearing the test audio file could make or break your application.

 - Foot pedal: A foot pedal can be hooked up to your computer and used to control the playback of a dictation file using your feet.
 This allows you to quickly rewind, pause, or fast forward a file without having to lift a finger.
 While not required, it can increase your transcription speed.